 Gazi, I am told, has overtaken Psiri as the hipster hangout.
 The area is dominated by the old gas works, now de-commissioned and rented out as a party/events venue.

-I’m not so much of a Party Animal these days; actually I never really was and one of the few advantages of getting older (believe me there are only a few) is that I no longer have to pretend to be.
-It’s ok to prefer books, movies and small, quieter gatherings once you no longer have anything to prove.
+I’m not so much of a Party Animal these days; I never really was actually, and one of the few advantages of getting older (believe me there are only a few) is that I no longer have to pretend to be.

 I attended the TBEX opening party in the old gasworks, or Technopolis as it is known.
 It is a maze of buildings containing, amongst other things, an industrial museum, plus a radio station (‘Athina 9.84’), which occupies one of the old gas holders.

 Around Technopolis, the neigbouring streets also contain a large selection of bars and restaurants.
 It is, apparently, the trendiest gay hangout in the city too, or so I read.
 I didn’t see much evidence of that, but then again I wasn’t looking.

 Certainly it is more of an ‘after dark’ destination.
 I went back there one lunchtime, keen to try out one of the cool restaurants I’d seen a few nights before, and found the area deathly quiet.

 I walked around the gas works, which were spookily empty.

 Finally I picked a restaurant in neighbouring Persefonis Street, which looked inviting (and, importantly, was open since quite a few of them didn’t seem to be).

 This was Butcher’s Shop, where I had a really nice fish soup.
 Later when I checked online to make sure I had the name right, I found this restaurant recommended by Fodor’s; it’s always good when you stumble on somewhere that is recommended like this.

 As for Gazi, maybe it’s better enjoyed as an after-dark destination.